Change is here to stay.

 If you were to ask you if you could change your life in 8,765 hours, most of you would say yes.
-But as we look back over the last year, we find that only a few of us actually enjoyed the changes we seek to bring to pass.
+But change is not easy.

 TIME MANAGEMENT VERSUS LIFE MANAGEMENT

-The alternative is that once we learn to manage our life, then time becomes our slave and even a friend.
+The alternative is that once we learn to manage our life, then time becomes our slave and friend.